 - (NEPA1506 / 6 credits / 90 hours)

 - This course helps students develop a working fluency in Nepali language with an emphasis on speaking and comprehension skills through classroom and field instruction, combined with practice in reading and writing the Devanagari script.
 Classes are taught two and one-half hours daily.
 Instructors are native speakers who have received training in language instruction from SIT and the Peace Corps.
 Instruction includes a variety of interactive, communication-based language teaching techniques that incorporate cultural information into language learning, which helps facilitate ISP research during the final month of the program.

 - Field Methods and Ethics – syllabus

 - (ANTH3500 / 3 credits / 45 hours)

 - A course in the concepts of learning across cultures and from field experience and an introduction to the Independent Study Project.
 Material includes cross-cultural adaptation and skills building; project selection and refinement; appropriate methodologies; field study ethics and the World Learning / SIT Human Subjects Review Policy; developing contacts and finding resources; developing skills in observation and interviewing; gathering, organizing, and communicating data; and maintaining a work journal.

 - Independent Study Project – syllabus

 - (ISPR3000 / 4 credits / 120 hours)

 - Conducted in Kathmandu or, conditions permitting and with program approval, in other parts of Nepal, the Independent Study Project is an opportunity for students to conduct firsthand, meaningful, and original field study projects.
-Sample topic areas: ecotourism and its effect on wildlife management; geographies of development; preservation of temple architecture and heritage sites; non-timber forest products and ethnobotany; herbal trade; community forestry; migration and population issues; ethnic politics; rural development and aid; women's health challenges.
+Sample topic areas: ecotourism and its effect on wildlife management; geographies of development; preservation of temple architecture and heritage sites; water scarcity in Kathmandu valley; statelessness and discourse on citizenship; community forestry; migration and population issues; rural development and aid; women's health challenges.

 Please note that in order to take advantage of dynamic learning opportunities, program excursions may occasionally vary.